Partial-order planning: Plan space

 The plan space of the algorithm is constrained between its start and finish.
 The algorithm starts, producing the initial state and finishes when all parts of the goal have been achieved.
-In the setting a table example, there are two types of actions that need to be addressed—the put-out and lay operators.
-There are also four unsolved operators: Action 1, lay-tablecloth, Action 2, Put-out (plates), Action 3, Put-out (silverware), and Action 4, Put-out (glasses).
-However, there is a threat that arises if Action 2, 3, or 4 comes before Action 1.
+In the setting a table example, two types of actions exist that must be addressed: the put-out and lay operators.
+Four unsolved operators also exist: Action 1, lay-tablecloth, Action 2, Put-out (plates), Action 3, Put-out (silverware), and Action 4, Put-out (glasses).
+However, a threat arises if Action 2, 3, or 4 comes before Action 1.
 This threat is that the precondition to the start of the algorithm will be unsatisfied as the table will no longer be clear.
-Thus, there are constraints that need to be added to the algorithm that force Actions 2, 3, and 4 to come after Action 1.
+Thus, constraints exist that must be added to the algorithm that force Actions 2, 3, and 4 to come after Action 1.
 Once these steps are completed, the algorithm will finish and the goal will have been completed.